November 11, 2013 / Art

 1. “Controversial Mural Still Standing in the Tower District,” ABC, KFSN-TV/DT Fresno, CA, http://abclocal.go.com/kfsn/story?section=news/local&id=7081547.

 2. See Paul Stella, “Abstract Expressionism,” in Heilbrunn Timeline of Art History (New York, NY: Metropolitan Museum of Art, 2004), http://www.metmuseum.org/toah/hd/abex/hd_abex.htm.

 3. Von Balthasar, The Glory of the Lord: A Theological Aesthetics, vol. 1, Seeing the Form, trans.
 Erasmo Leiva-Merikakis, ed.
 John Riches (Edinburgh, Scotland: T&T Clark, 1982), 18.

 4. See Wilde, “The Critic as Artist,” in Intentions (New York, NY: Bretano’s, 1905).

 Dominique Ovalle is an artist and writer based in California.
 She is currently completing her MFA from Claremont Graduate University near Los Angeles.

-Jen Grabarczyk is a contemporary artist who works in abstract drawing, painting, installation, and film.
-She holds an MFA from Claremont Graduate University and an MA in theology and culture from The Seattle School of Theology and Psychology.
-She is also art editor for The Other Journal .
+Jen Grabarczyk-Turner is a multidisciplinary artist who is originally from Toledo, Ohio, yet is currently based in Corpus Christi, Texas.
+She holds an MFA in studio art from Claremont Graduate University and an MA in theology and culture from The Seattle School of Theology & Psychology.
+She is art editor for The Other Journal.